Shooting of Stephen Waldorf: Shooting

-The task force again put Martin's girlfriend under surveillance, hoping she would lead them to him.
-If they encountered Martin, the plan was to follow him to a premises and await the arrival of D11, though several detectives and surveillance officers (from a specialist unit, C11) were armed in case of a confrontation with Martin in the open.
+The task force again followed Martin's girlfriend, with the help of C11 (a unit of specialist surveillance officers), hoping she would lead them to him.
+If they encountered Martin, the plan was to follow him to a premises and await the arrival of D11, though several detectives and surveillance officers were armed in case of a confrontation in the open.
 On the evening of 14 January 1983, police observed Martin's girlfriend get into a friend's car, which they covertly followed through West London.
 After about an hour, she left the vehicle and was picked up by a yellow Mini.
 The police tailed the Mini, in which she was a back-seat passenger, along Pembroke Road in the Earl's Court district.
-In the front passenger seat was an unidentified man whom the officers believed resembled Martin.
+In the front passenger seat was an unidentified man who the officers believed resembled Martin.

 When the Mini came to a halt in traffic, Detective Constable Finch was sent forward to confirm the front-seat passenger's identity.
 Finch had been present at Martin's previous arrest and was the only officer in the convoy who had met Martin; the other officers could only identify him from photographs.
 Finch, who had been in a vehicle two cars behind the Mini, drew his revolver as he approached the suspect vehicle.
 Finch incorrectly identified the passenger as Martin and believed that Martin had recognised him.
 The passenger reached onto the back seat, which Finch misinterpreted as Martin reaching for a gun.
 Without warning, Finch fired all six rounds in his weapon, first at the vehicle's rear passenger-side tyre and then at the passenger.
 The driver of the Mini jumped out of the car and fled on foot.
 While Finch was firing, a second officer, Detective Constable Deane, began shooting at the passenger through the rear window.
 Deane later stated that he opened fire because he believed he was witnessing an exchange of fire between Finch and the passenger.
 A third Detective Constable, Jardine, arrived to see the passenger slumped across the driver's seat and hanging out of the car door.
-Jardine believed the passenger was reaching for a weapon (Martin was known to carry two guns) and fired three times.
-The investigation found that the officers had fired a total of 14 shots.
+Jardine believed the passenger was reaching for a weapon and fired three times.
+The subsequent investigation found that the officers had fired a total of 14 shots.